Flyer design can be a highly profitable freelance niche. Jobs get completed quickly and the money can be good.

 - Quality becomes much easier to control

-- The amount of errors/accidents/faults in your work will be reduced
+- The number of errors/accidents/faults in your work will be reduced

 - Your work can be systemized, making it quicker and more profitable